 How Does a Mortgage Work?
 A Simplified Guide for First-Time Buyers

 The time has come: You’re ready to dip your toes into homeownership, and you’re vaguely aware you might need a mortgage to get the job done.
 The only problem?
-You don’t know the first thing about mortgages — how they work, how much they cost, or how to get one.
+You don’t know the first thing about mortgages — how much they cost, how to get one, and how long the approval takes.
+In fact, you’re probably wondering, “How does a mortgage work, exactly?”

 The inertia ends here!
-We spoke to Richie Helali, Mortgage Sales Leader at HomeLight, to walk us through the basics on getting a mortgage.
+We spoke to Richie Helali, Mortgage Sales Leader at HomeLight, to walk us through the basics of getting a mortgage.
 Here’s what buyers need to know.

 What is a mortgage?